 Why is prehypertension bad?

-There is growing recognition that people whose blood pressure falls within the prehypertension or high normal range are highly likely to progress to full-blown hypertension.
-You also have an increased risk of developing circulatory complications than if your blood pressure stayed in the normal range.
+There is growing recognition that people whose blood pressure falls within the prehypertension (now the elevated or stage 1 hypertension) range have an increased risk of developing circulatory complications compared to those whose blood pressure is below 120/80 mmHg.
+In the long-term, elevated blood pressure doubles the risk of a heart attack or stroke.

 One study followed 204 ‘healthy’ people with prehypertension for up to 20 years, or until their first cardiovascular event occurred.
 More than two out of five went on to develop hypertension that needed treatment.

 Around one in 8 experienced a circulatory event such as needing a coronary artery revascularisation, fatal or non-fatal heart attack, heart failure, fatal or non-fatal stroke, or developed an abdominal aortic aneurysm.

 One third of those who developed these serious complications were within the prehypertension range at the time.
 This is why the term is being scrapped in favour of ‘elevated blood pressure’ and stage 1 hypertension.